asaks84/tic-tac-toe/README.md

 ### Things I used

-All things below is what I've learned and put it practice on this project.
+All things below are what I've learned and put it practice on this project.

 #### SASS